Museum of the Gulf Coast blood drive incentives: apps, T-shirt, COVID-19 antibody test - Port Arthur News

 Donating blood is going to be especially rewarding this weekend at the Museum of the Gulf Coast.

-LifeShare Blood Center has teamed with the museum (700 Proctor St. in Port Arthur) to offer numerous incentives for cause between 9 a.m. and 1 p.m.
+LifeShare Blood Center has teamed with the museum (700 Proctor St. in Port Arthur) to offer numerous incentives for the good cause between 9 a.m. and 1 p.m.
 Saturday.

 Those who donate blood receive a Buckstin Brewing Co. gift card, redeemable for a free appetizer with a pizza order.